-In the United States, our linear programming networks are AMC, WE tv, BBC AMERICA (operated through a joint venture with BBC Studios), IFC and SundanceTV.
-Our deep and established presence in the entertainment industry and the recognition we have received for our brands through industry awards, critical acclaim and other honors lend us a high degree of credibility within the industry, providing us with strong relationships with top creators and producers as well as increased demand for our owned programming for distribution on third-party platforms.
-Our TV networks are distributed primarily through MVPDs and are available on every major U.S. distribution platform.
-Today, through AMC Studios, we own and control a significant portion of the original scripted series that we deliver to viewers on our linear and streaming platforms.
+In the United States ("U.S."), our programming networks are AMC, BBC AMERICA, IFC, SundanceTV and WE tv.
+Our deep and established presence in the industry and the recognition we have received for our content and brands through industry awards, critical acclaim and other honors lend us a high degree of credibility with content creators and producers, providing us with strong relationships with top creative talent and demand for our owned programming for distribution on third-party platforms.
+Our networks are distributed primarily through traditional and virtual multi-channel video programming distributors ("MVPDs") and are available on every major U.S. distribution platform.
+Our programming strategy is to target audiences with high-quality, compelling stories and powerful brands, with shows like The Walking Dead, Killing Eve, Breaking Bad and Better Call Saul, which resonate with critics and fans alike.